 There is no good, clear answer to that question, but I know that I have a real stereotype-breaker in Jobber.
 Now that he’s gained weight, and more importantly, good muscle, he looks like he can hold his own with the Quarter horses.
 He is smart, loyal, gritty, athletic and trainable; he is talented and truly enjoys being a cow horse.
 I am confident that as we continue training, Jobber will be able to transition into the reined cow horse show pen for 2019 and do a service to OTTBs in the western disciplines everywhere.

 It won’t be an easy road — he’s not as catty as a true cutting-bred Quarter horse, but he’s learning how to get out of his own way and stay nimble on his feet.
 He doesn’t have the natural inclination to lock up and slide, but he’s breaking over his back better and better with each passing week.
-If there is a horse to help show the world that OTTBs can play in the ranch disciplines as well as the Quarter horses, I firmly Jobber is the one to do it.
+If there is a horse to help show the world that OTTBs can play in the ranch disciplines as well as the Quarter horses, I firmly believe that Jobber is the one to do it.

 So in 2019, we’ll be heading to our local show pens to help blaze the way for more OTTBs in the western world.
 I’ll be cheering on the Makeover’s 2019 western contestants, but I won’t be among them — I hope to be volunteering and helping to shape the RRP for more western participation.
 I believe that this is the way I can do the most good for the organization and for the breed, and I’m excited to see where we go.

 The Makeover, after all, was just the beginning.

 Follow Jobber’s continued adventures at his Facebook page!
 Go OTTBs, and go riding.